 One of the best ways to lock your profits is to set a target price to sell at.
 In this strategy, you set a sales target when you buy the coin.
 For example, let’s say you purchased ATOM at $4.50 with a target price of $5.50.
 Once the target is reached, you sell your coins and secure your profit.
 Using the limit sell option is one of the best ways to ensure you sell at your sales target.
 Most investors will then take a day to rethink their approach and reevaluate the market before taking up new positions.

 Another popular strategy used by savvy crypto investors is to lock in profits gradually.
 In this scenario, users cash out some of their profits in small increments.
 For example, an investor could sell 5% or 10% of their total tokens.
 They could then leave the remaining balance in the market.
 The remaining coins will help the investor to judge their decision.
 Additionally, it reduces their risk exposure and leaves some profits to be made if the coin’s value increases.

 After Market Value Rise

 One of the ways professionals determine when to sell their holdings is via technical indicators.
 Traders use various tools to help predict future market movements.
-While no one can say what the market will do next with 100% accuracy, technical indicators allow professional traders to make educated guesses with ore accuracy.
+While no one can say what the market will do next with 100% accuracy, technical indicators allow professional traders to make educated guesses more accurately.

 There are outside factors that affect the price of cryptocurrencies negatively, as well.
 One such concern is regulatory concerns.
 Changes in regulations can signal a market drop is imminent.
-A perfect example of this played out in 2017 when China closed all local exchanges and banned ICOs.
+A perfect example happened in 2017 when China closed all local exchanges and banned ICOs.
 The news sent shockwaves through the market and dropped crypto values by almost 20% for weeks.

 Strengthen Your Position